AudeSportisse/fedbiomed/README.md

 This README.md file provide a quick start/installation guide for Linux.

-Full installation instruction are also available at: https://fedbiomed.gitlabpages.inria.fr/v3.4/tutorials/installation/0-basic-software-installation/
+Full installation instruction are also available at: <https://fedbiomed.gitlabpages.inria.fr/v3.4/tutorials/installation/0-basic-software-installation/>
-An installation guide is also provided for Windows10, which relies on WSL2: https://fedbiomed.gitlabpages.inria.fr/v3.4/user-guide/installation/windows-installation/
+An installation guide is also provided for Windows10, which relies on WSL2: <https://fedbiomed.gitlabpages.inria.fr/v3.4/user-guide/installation/windows-installation/>

-### Prerequisites :
+### Prerequisites and set-up

 To ensure fedbiomed will work fine, you need to install before :